guerwan/TransitionsBackport/README.md

 The API is exactly the same as the [Transitions API][2], just change your imports to use `android.transition.support.XXX`.

+You can take a look at [this video][3] from Chet Haase explaining how to use the Transitions API.

+This is an early backport, some features may not be available yet.

 Developed By
 ============